abelian-gr0up/navigator/README.md

 }
 ```

-You can now create your pages. your root folder should look like this:
+You can now create your pages.
+Your root folder should look like this:
 <img src="images/root-folder.png" height="182" width="466" />

 And now you're done.